iamsuganthi/testing_with_jest_enzyme/README.md

 ### Testing React with Jest and Enzyme ⚛️🃏
 [![CI](https://app.buddy.works/enthudrives/testing-with-jest-enzyme/pipelines/pipeline/144354/badge.svg?token=7b6da1d472d6e77aaa941f8a4e986641684a55b81c653692c3423175ed7a3d68 "CI")](https://app.buddy.works/enthudrives/testing-with-jest-enzyme/pipelines/pipeline/144354)

-Tests should act as documentation.
+Unit tests are written to verify the functionality of "units" (small pieces) of code.
 Hence, good unit tests do not test implementation details.
-Instead, they test behavior.
+Instead, they should test the behavior of the code being tested.

-### Conventions:
-Examples could be found in the `examples/src` folder.
-They are grouped by test behavior.

-#### Patterns
-Patterns can be found in the `pattern.test.js` file.
-(I usually name tests after my component so that it is easy to understand)

-#### Anti-patterns
-Anti-patterns can be found in `antipattern.test.js` along side the `pattern.test.js`.
+This is a list of patterns and anti-patterns widely used when testing react applications.

 #### Some common scenarios tested in components:
 1. [Check if a component exists](examples/src/1_component_exists/pattern.test.js)